About the course

 Your education extends beyond our University campus.
 In your third year, you spend either one term or one year at one of the American universities with whom we have an exchange agreement, depending on whether you take the three- or four-year variant of this course.

-The four-year version of our degree allows you to spend your third year studying abroad at no extra cost, while otherwise remaining identical to the three-year course.
+The four-year version of our degree allows you to spend your third year studying abroad at no extra cost (2017 entry), while otherwise remaining identical to the three-year course.

 We have exchange partners with fifteen excellent academic institutions across the United States, from New Mexico to Massachusetts, including upstate New York, the Deep South, Miami and California.